Tuesday, September 22, 2020

 Whether under assault or denied to any group in our society, the right to vote must be protected by every American willing to fight with all they have to keep it around for future generations.

-Several factors have emerged in recent years that hinder our ability to vote, and we cannot let them stand in the way, such as a shortage of voting locations, voter ID laws, and Georgia's Exact Match rule.
+Several factors have emerged in recent years that hinder our ability to vote, and we cannot let them stand in the way.
+They include a shortage of voting locations, voter ID laws, and Georgia's Exact Match rule.
 Minorities and the elderly find it difficult to comply with these unnecessary requirements due to barriers to transportation, financial hardship, and the COVID-19 pandemic.

 In addition to Gerrymandering, many Southern States introduced the Runoff Primary system in the 1960s to curtail black and Republican voting.
 It mandates that if no candidate receives a majority of the votes or 50.1 percent, a second election will be held between the two top vote-getters.
 The theory was that if blacks or Republicans were to vote in a bloc, giving their candidate the most votes in a crowded field, it could give Democrats and Segregationists, who made up a majority of the electorate, a chance to mobilize against the minority opponent.